taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Majhee, angrily: **"No more low-hanging fruit.
 We sprint to finish the biofilm paper...then I say we put everything we've got towards developing the SynTh-hybrid skin idea!"**

-Nova: **"Yes.
-The past sprints were training...now, we run the marathon!"**

-Iara: **"You talk like we just need to crunch some numbers!
-We still have *no idea* how to spin the SynTh into a structure that can emerge into a superorganism..."**

-Felix: **"And the *ethical implications*..."**
+Nova: **"*Yes!!* Self-cleaning and self-mending fabric, here we come!"**

+Iara: **"But Nova, so far we've only ever managed fabric that changes color and texture...and Breno's confirmed that Space Co's patent on SynTh batteries *cuts us out*.
+We need a different source of fuel."**

+Felix: **"Bastards!
+They would've taken *at least* another 5 years without us or the OSE!"**

-Breno: **"That hasn't stopped the *22 failed experiments* already published on the OSE..."**
+Breno: **"Lucky for us, *22 failed experiments* trying other sources of fuel are already up on the OSE..."**

 ### Page 8

 Majhee: **"Kai, Vec, Bea?
 What do you think?"**

-Kai: **"I say we start straight away!
-Felix and I will review the latest thread-worm recipe together-- tonight!"**

-Felix looks dazed already.
+Kai: **"Let's punch these corporate windbags in the teeth!
+I'll go start the kettle...gonna need *lots* of tea and ramen for this..."**

-Vec: **"I'll help Nova update the OSE's [garlic protocols](https://en.wikipedia.org/wiki/Garlic_routing)"**
+Vec: **"I'll help Nova kick Space Co out of the OSE forums."**

 Beatriz: **"I'll get Felix his flight."**

-Iara: **"Breno and I will finish the [unit tests](https://en.wikipedia.org/wiki/Unit_testing)."**
+Iara: **"Breno and I can start reading the failed experiments.
+Majhee, wanna join us?"**

 Majhee quirks an eyebrow.

-Majhee: **"You're all amazing.
-Thank you for massively improving my terrible week."**
+Majhee: **"Sound great, Iara.
+Everyone...you're all *amazing*.
+Thank you for *massively* improving my terrible week."**

 We see now the protesters outside, their desperate, hungry faces.
 They hold signs and wave flags with slogans like "Não sirva aos tiranos em órbita!", "Educar crianças humanas, não máquinas corporativas!", and "Alimentar humanos não foguetes!"